achrysaetos/lstm-poc/README.md

 * What if we are right and the price drops?
 We neither gain/lose money.
 * What if we are right and the price rises?
 We make money.

 Random walk tells us we can't predict prices in the short run.
-Perhaps not in the past.
-I think computers have a better than 50% chance of predicting trends correctly, and therefore, trends can't be purely random.
+But if computers have a better than 50% chance of predicting trends correctly, trends can't be purely random.

 * Can we predict the trend of many stocks in the long run?
 Yes, that's why portfolios exist.
 * Can we predict the trend of one stock in the long run?
 No, too many factors might affect the stock at any point in time.